nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-release-notes/web-ui-release-notes-3-1-14.md

 ## What’s New in Web UI for LTS 2023 (Version 3.1.14)

-- The drawer width will be dynamic and will change based on the value of --nuxeo-sidebar-width.
-(WEBUI-1094)<br/>
+- The drawer width will be dynamic and will change based on the value of `--nuxeo-sidebar-width`. <br/>

 - Fixed placeholder width to fully display text in nuxeo-user-suggestion with multiple=true.
 (ELEMENTS-1730)<br/>